cfsengineering/CEASIOMpy/CONTRIBUTING.md

 ### Writing a new module

 We highly encourage and appreciate any contributions to the CEASIOMpy codebase.
 If you have an idea for a new module, it could be a good thing to contact the CEASIOMpy team which could help you to write the module and be sure it is coherent with the rest of the project.
-You can also check the [CEASIOMpy project board](https://github.com/cfsengineering/CEASIOMpy/projects/1) to see what are the development status of the project.
+You can also check the [CEASIOMpy project board](https://github.com/cfsengineering/CEASIOMpy/projects/1) to see what is the development status of the project.
-If you want to write a new module you can use the [Module Template](https://github.com/cfsengineering/CEASIOMpy/tree/main/ceasiompy/ModuleTemplate) to help you.
+If you want to write a new module, you can use the [Module Template](https://github.com/cfsengineering/CEASIOMpy/tree/main/ceasiompy/ModuleTemplate) to help you.
 Normally, all modules follow the same file structure:

 ```
 .